 The NYSE Standards and ASX Principles state that companies must have a nominating/corporate governance committee composed entirely of independent directors which will, in addition to identifying individuals qualified to become board members, develop and recommend to the board a set of corporate governance principles applicable to the company.
 We have a Nominations Committee, comprising the Chairman and Independent Non-Executive Directors.
 This committee does not develop corporate governance principles for the board’s approval; the Board itself performs this task.

 Under US securities, the NYSE Standards and ASX Principles, we are required to have an audit committee directly responsible for the appointment, compensation, retention and oversight of the work of external auditors.
 While the Rio Tinto Audit Committee makes recommendations to the board on these matters, and is subject to legal and regulatory requirements on oversight of audit tender, the ultimate responsibility for the compensation of the external auditors and the appointment of the external auditors of Rio Tinto plc rests with our shareholders.

-Our commitment to integrity is set out in our global code of business conduct: The way we work.
-It sets out the behaviours we expect of our people, consistent with our values: safety, teamwork, respect, integrity and excellence.
+Our commitment to integrity is set out in our global code of business conduct: The Way We Work.
+It sets out the behaviours we expect of our people, consistent with our values: care, curiosity and courage.

 The way we work is supported by a number of Group policies and standards.
 These were adopted after wide consultation and, once adopted, are communicated globally to all the company's business units, together with related procedures, guidelines and resources to support implementation.
 Our management is required to adhere to these policies and standards, and any mandated procedures, and to monitor their effectiveness.